hasura/graphql-engine/manual/microservices/hot-reloading/index.rst

 Using Hasura, you can develop applications on the cluster just like you do on your local system. :ref:`hasura microservice sync <hasura_microservice_sync>` command can sync files from a local directory to any directory inside the running container on the cluster.
-Using ``sync`` and hot-reloading capabilities of the language/framework, you can make use of all the Hasura features, like internal endpoints for contacting other microservices, id/role resolution for cookie/tokens etc.
+Using ``sync`` and live-reloading capabilities of the language/framework, you can make use of all the Hasura features, like internal endpoints for contacting other microservices, id/role resolution for cookie/tokens etc.

 This is the easiest and fastest way to develop applications on a Kubernetes cluster.

-Most of the Hasura published quickstarts on the Hub comes with documentation for how to enable hot reloading.
+Most of the Hasura published quickstarts on the Hub comes with documentation for how to enable live reloading.

 Below are some examples for various languages: